greatscottgadgets/cynthion/docs/source/getting_started_usbproxy.rst

 =============================
-Using Cynthion with USB proxy
+Using Cynthion with USB Proxy
 =============================

 Before proceeding, please ensure you have completed all steps in the :doc:`getting_started` and :doc:`getting_started_facedancer` sections.